 If you don't want to take biotin supplements, you can opt to try biotin shampoo.
 The formula contains the hair-enriching ingredient to thicken and volumize hair.
 Essential oils cleanse the hair and even prevent dandruff.

 Vegamour's plant-based serum helps stop hair loss and thinning and stimulates your hair follicles.
 Some users see results as soon as 90 days after first use.

 Briogeo's shampoo contains follicle-stimulating ginger, ginseng, and biotin to make your hair look and feel fuller and healthier.
 It cleans your hair of residue but doesn't leave it looking dull.

 Adding a few drops of this serum to your clean, dry scalp can help you on your quest for thicker and healthier hair.
 It has ingredients that improve hair density and increase blood flow to the scalp, nourishing hair.

 Let this serum work its magic while you sleep.
 Its ingredients promote cell renewal and energizes your scalp to encourage hair growth, while also creating shine and taming frizz.
 Apply a drop to your scalp and massage in—then all you have to do is drift off to dreamland.

-This shampoo is especially good for thin, fine hair because it contains biotin, vitamin B5, and coconut oil to improve the keratin structure of the hair, promote shine, and prevent breakage.
+These shampoos (above) and conditioners (below) is especially good for thin, fine hair because it contains biotin, vitamin B5, and coconut oil to improve the keratin structure of the hair, promote shine, and prevent breakage.

 Avocado is a great source of vitamin E, which is needed to protect cells from free-radical damage and can help boost hair growth, Foroutan said.